iamtheblackunicorn/UnicornLauncher/README.md

 ## Note :scroll:

-- *Unicorn Launcher* :unicorn: by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *Unicorn Launcher :unicorn:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license.
+- Licensed under the MIT license.